ExaWorks/job-api-spec/specification.md

-### Appendix C - Examples
+### Appendix D - Examples

-This Appendix contains some examples of how the API can be used.
+This Appendix contains examples of how the PSI/J API can be used.
 Unlike the specification language, the examples are in a hypothetical Python binding, which is expected to be a relatively frequently used binding.